ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

 \subsection{Observations}

+A detailed analysis of our results has both confirmed our hypotheses regarding LLMs as well as uncovered insights into some of their limitations.
+We summarize these below.

-\paragraph{LLMs contain sufficient world knowledge to perform zero-shot CTA on domain-specific classes. } In PubchemTables, we find that models are consistently able to disambiguate challenging classes such as \textit{disease, chemical, taxonomy, patent, SMILES (simplified molecular input line entry system)}, and \textit{molecular formula}.
-On D4Tables, they are able to disambiguate the names of NYC public schools and NYC governmental agencies -- given five random addresses from a column, LLMs are able to correctly identify whether the addresses are in Queens, the Bronx, Brooklyn or Manhattan more than 50\% of the time -- class-specific accuracies for our zero-shot models can be found \Tabref{tab:d4-class}, \Tabref{tab:sotab-class} and \Tabref{tab:pubchem-class}.
-We omit Amstr for space reasons.
+\myparagraphemph{LLMs contain sufficient world knowledge to perform zero-shot CTA on domain-specific classes.} We find that LLM performance is consistently strong across datasets and across benchmarks, emphasizing the generality of LLM-CTA, compared to fine-tuned methods such as DoDuo.
+In PubchemTables, we observe that models are consistently able to disambiguate challenging classes such as \textit{disease, chemical, taxonomy, patent, SMILES (simplified molecular input line entry system)}, and \textit{molecular formula}.
+On D4Tables, they are able to disambiguate the names of NYC public schools and NYC governmental agencies, as well as identify locations.
+With $\phi = 5$, we find that ArcheType-T5 and UL2 are able to correctly identify whether the addresses are in Queens, the Bronx, Brooklyn or Manhattan more than 50\% of the time, on average.
+ArcheType-GPT is even more impressive; it is able to accurately classify regions in all five boroughs more than 87\% of the time, on average.
+Class-specific accuracies for our zero-shot models can be found in \Tabref{tab:d4-class}, \Tabref{tab:sotab-class} and \Tabref{tab:pubchem-class}.

-\paragraph{Model error tends to be patterned and predictable when the prompt space is fixed. } When zero-shot CTA fails, it tends to do so in ways that are patterned and predictable, making it easier to correct errors.
+\myparagraphemph{Model error tends to be patterned and predictable when the prompt space is fixed. } When zero-shot CTA fails, it tends to do so in ways that are patterned and predictable, making it easier to correct errors.
 The most common failure mode is class bias in favor of certain dataset classes over others.
-For any given prompt / model /dataset triple, this results in certain columns with near-perfect accuracy and others with near-zero accuracy, with the confusion matrix heavily concentrated in a few classes.
-Examples of this phenomenon can be seen in the confusion matrices for our zero-shot models, which can be found in our GitHub repository.
+For any given prompt/model/dataset triple, this results in certain columns with near-perfect accuracy and others with near-zero accuracy, with the confusion matrix heavily concentrated in a few classes.
+We provide examples of this phenomenon in \Tabref{tab:d4-class}, \Tabref{tab:sotab-class} and \Tabref{tab:pubchem-class}.
+The confusion matrices for our zero-shot models can be found in our \href{https://arxiv.org/pdf/2310.18208}{GitHub repository}.